czammar/FixedBroadMexicoMaps/README.md

  local loop deployed in Mexico until June 2019, as a proxy the ones that can provide high speed to end users.
-* There is no public data for VDSL access, and also not all Mexican operators that have deployed coaxial cable use DOCSIS 3.0 or grater, so comparative has limitations.
+* There is no public data for VDSL access, and also not all Mexican operators that have deployed coaxial cable use DOCISIS 3.0 or greater, so comparative has limitations.
 * Demographical data is limited to census exercises of 2015, due to COVID 2019.
 * We use R library *mxmaps* (https://www.diegovalle.net/mxmaps/).